Ritsch1/CalculatorLibrary/README.md

 # CalculatorLibrary

-This repository is only intended for playing around with the circleCI tool for implementing a CI on a GitHub repository as well as exploring pre-commit hooks.
+This repository is only intended for playing around with the circleCI / Github Actions tool for implementing a CI on a GitHub repository as well as exploring other mechanisms such as git hooks.

 Commands for using pre-commit hooks in a python project (When using poetry as a dependency management tool):